ApprenticeAI/frapy/docs/topics/shell.rst

 .. note::

-   Remember to always enclose URLs in quotes when running the Scrapy shell from the command line, otherwise URLs containing arguments (i.e. the ``&`` character) will not work.
+   Remember to always enclose URLs in quotes when running the Frapy shell from the command line, otherwise URLs containing arguments (i.e. the ``&`` character) will not work.